-It is highly recommended (though not required) that you type your answers.
+Instructions: It is highly recommended (though not required) that you type your answers.
 It is your responsibility to make any handwriting clear and legible for grading.
 A LaTeX template for the homework is provided on Canvas.
+For ease of grading, please start each new problem on a separate page.